Key legislation driving responsible business

 Who does it apply to?

-- EU companies with more than 500 employees that generate a turnover greater than EUR 150 million, or non-EU companies that generate a turnover greater than EUR 150 million in the Union each year
+- EU companies with more than 1,000 employees that generate a turnover greater than EUR 450 million worldwide.

 What it means for businesses